-STEP 2 Guidance:

-This will normally involve a combination of interviewing the management and inspection of the building. -- --- --
+STEP 2 Guidance: The second step is fire hazard identification and the determination of measures for the elimination or control of the identified fire hazards.
+This will normally involve a combination of interviewing the management and inspection of the building.

 7.0 ELECTRICAL SOURCES OF IGNITION Record of Assessors Findings Relevant Photographs 7.1 Have reasonable measures been taken to prevent fires of electrical origin?
 Yes General electrical safety appears to be that of good practice.

 7.2 More specifically: a.
 Have fixed installation(s) been periodically inspected and tested?
 Yes The fixed electrical wiring is tested in line with the current Electrical Regulations under a cyclical program and that any deficiencies identified in the survey document are attended to by an A2Dominion electrical contractor.
-Next fixed wire test is due 06/27. b.
+Cannot confirm when actual date of the next fixed wire test is due. b.
 Have portable appliances been tested?
-N/A A2Dominion has a Portable Appliance Testing policy in place [ref HS- PR-036 Portable Appliance Testing] which is monitored by the Health & Safety Department.
-7.3 Comments & hazards observed: N/A

-8.0 SMOKING Record of Assessors Findings Relevant Photographs 8.1 Have reasonable measures been taken to prevent fires as a result of smoking?
-Yes The residents are aware by way of their tenancy agreements that smoking is not permitted within the shared common parts, with No Smoking signage provided within the common parts.
+N/A A2Dominion has a Portable Appliance Testing policy in place [ref HS- PR-036 Portable Appliance Testing ] which is monitored by the Health & Safety Department.
+7.3 Comments & hazards observed: N/A 8.0 SMOKING Record of Assessors Findings Relevant Photographs 8.1 Have reasonable measures been taken to prevent fires as a result of smoking?
+Yes The residents are aware by way of their tenancy agreements that smoking is not permitted within the shared common parts and 'No Smoking' signage is present.
 8.2 More specifically: a.
 Is smoking prohibited in appropriate areas?
-Yes Smoking is prohibited in communal areas. b.
-Are there suitable arrangements for those who wish to smoke?
-Yes Smoking is permitted within flats. c.
-Did the smoking policy appear to be observed at time of inspection?
-Yes No evidence that the smoking policy was not being observed. d.
-Are "No smoking" signs provided in the common areas?
-Yes No Smoking signage provided.
-8.3 Comments & hazards observed: N/A
+Yes Smoking is prohibited in communal areas.